alevinru/CWClientHelperAppBot/README.md

 Alternate syntax is /wtb_itemCode_quantity_price

-Moreover, any underscore in the command syntax may be replaced with space.
+Moreover, any underscore in the command text may be replaced with space.

 Command does cwApi.wantToBy(userId, { itemCode, quantity, price })